 Tue 30.08.11.
 I parked my car near Christchurch Hospital & walked to the red zone niche, snapping quakescapes along sewage polluted Avon River, Oxford Tce.

-Beyond a parking garage, behind Lichfield St fence cordon, a digger demolished a bldg in clouds of dust.
+Beyond a parking garage, behind Lichfield St fence cordon, an orange digger demolished a bldg in clouds of dust.
 I tied my scarf round my mouth & nose, fearing asbestos pollution.

 30.08.11.
 Recently opened CBD red zone niche, Lichfield St, post June 13 quake